 Supervision is vital in the first few weeks.
 You’ll soon become a bit of an expert at reading your older dog’s body language.
 When your older dog shows the signs for, “I’m tired” or, “Leave me alone!” you’re better off intervening to nip any potential fights in the bud.
 Be especially alert to your older dog growling, snarling or raising the fur on the back of his neck.
 These are signs that he has long since had enough!
 And it’s time for you to step in and separate them, or use up some of your puppy’s energy and enthusiasm in a structured way.
 If you need some help with that, you’ll find a link to Pippa’s online training courses below.

-Tips for Introducing New Puppy to Current Dog
+Tips for Introducing Your New Puppy And Current Dog

 If you’re scheduling your new puppy pick-up in advance, and you already know which puppy you’re getting, you can ask the breeder, owner, or shelter manager for a piece of cloth that has been rubbed on the pup.
 Let your current dog smell it back at home to start making a mental map of the new family member coming his way.